top of page

 W

 Oldest Township of Munising.
 In 1876 Munising #2 was built as was a two-story schoolhouse.
 Top floor to be the Township Hall.
-Cost $20,000
+Cost $20,000.
+Schoolhouse gone.
+Replaced by Seney Township School

 Alger